Scoppio/Rogue-EVE/README.md

 I could add sneak properties and do a roguelike of the game card thief, could be a good change in the game pace.

+* *Composition not inheritance* - Soo... seens that maybe composition is a good idea after all, since it allows for things to be created during runtime.
+One good example is the spell system created for magic items.

 * *Many dungeon types* - Add system to create many types for dungeons.

 * *Random Parallel Learning*